JeffGiroux/f5_terraform/Azure/HA_via_api/README.md

 # Deploying BIG-IP VEs in Azure - High Availability (Active/Standby): 3-NIC

 ## To Do
-1. Currently BROKEN
+1. ltm virtual-address is deployed for app side
-2. Converting onboard to runtime-init
+2. AS3 still not used and not installed

 ## Contents